sahilchess/sahilchess/README.md

 </p>

 ### What I'm working on
-- [The Jouney](https://journey.hackclub.com/projects/41), THE JOURNEY A 10 day journey into making!
+- [The Jouney](https://journey.hackclub.com/projects/41), THE JOURNEY A 3 week journey into making!

 ---